fanshi118/NYC_Restaurant_Health_Score_Prediction/README.md

     Lasso --> run the notebook `analysis_Lasso.ipynb`,
     Random Forest --> run the notebook `analysis_RandomForest.ipynb`

-All parsed datasets, plus a json file specifying the weights for the Lasso model are in the `output` folder.
+All parsed datasets, plus a json file specifying the weights for the Lasso model, are in the `output` folder.
 All plots and maps are in the `figures` folder.